-Public, commercial, and production work as an artist is the utilization of skills in the creation of artwork, design, product, installation, etc. as part of commercial studios, artist teams, or freelance for various companies, entities, and individuals.
+Public, commercial, and production work is the creation of artwork, design, product, installation, etc. as part of commercial studios, artist teams, or freelance for various companies, entities, and individuals.
 Amber has engaged in this type of work for Jonathan Martin Creative Inc., Frist Museum, and Bonnaroo Music and Arts Festival in partnership with Nashville International Airport BNA, Fort Houston Productions, and many others.
 Further documentation and information for these projects is accessible by clicking on the title or photograph.

 Jonathan Martin Museum Arts (JMMA) and Jonathan Martin Creative Inc. (JMC) provides planning, research, design and implementation services to museums, theme parks a host of nonprofit entities in North America and around the world.
 As an artist employed under J.M.M.A.
 Amber took part in the creation of J.M.M.A.’s exhibition spaces World of Jesus - Nazareth Village and Courageous Pages in the National Bible Museum in Washington D.C that opened November 2017.

 Genesis Lost is an Independent Motion Movie Picture directed by Jonathan Martin and produced by Jonathan Martin Creative Inc. As an artist employed under J.M.C.
 Amber worked on set creation, prop production, costumes, and as part of the set and film crew for the initial round of filming of Genesis Lost.

-Liveminds Adventure Escape is an Adventure Escape Game located in Franklin, TN owned and operated by Jonathan and Melissa Martin.
+Liveminds Adventure Escape is an Adventure Escape Game located in Franklin, TN.
 As an artist employed under Jonathan Martin Creative Inc. Amber worked on set and prop creation for various game environments.

 An escape game is a unique interactive and immersive experience where you and your team must work together to find clues, solve riddles, and overcome obstacles in order to complete your mission and escape before time runs out. www.livemindsescape.com

-Dancing Sound Wave is public arts commission created for The Bonnaroo Exhibition.
+Dancing Sound Wave is a public artwork created for The Bonnaroo Exhibition.
 It is funded and commissioned by the Bonnaroo Works Fund, Bonnaroo Music and Arts Festival, and Arts at the Airport.
 Dancing Sound Wave was on display at the Nashville International Airport from March 2015 through January 2016.

 Amber Lelli, Whitney Proper, and Sadie Monroe combined strengths from various technical backgrounds to create a skylight installation that radiates positive energy and exemplifies Bonnaroo’s fan atmosphere.